lab1092/blender-manual_ja/manual/render/performance/netrender.rst

 Instructions
 ============

-As of version 2.6, network rendering needs to be enabled under User Preferences → Addons.
+As of version 2.6, network rendering needs to be enabled under User Preferences → Add-ons.

 GUI